 Join us for an afternoon of food, music and education at the annual Swedish MS Center BBQ!
-We will have authentic American BBQ fare, live music by Soul Purpose Band and a talk by Dr. James Bowen, Swedish MS Center Neurologist and Medical Director.

 A recent report has generated excitement in the scientific community.
 This report announces the discovery of a lymphatic system in the brain.